Religious views of George Washington: Support of religious toleration

 Washington held that all religions, and nearly all religious practices, were beneficial to humans.
 On some occasions, such as when he was President, he attended Sunday services at various churches.

 Washington was an early supporter of religious toleration and freedom of religion.
 In 1775, he ordered that his troops not show anti-Catholic sentiments by burning the pope in effigy on Guy Fawkes Night.

 Washington was an officer in the Freemasons, an organization which, at the time Washington lived, required that its members "will never be a stupid Atheist nor an irreligious Libertine", which meant that they should believe in God, regardless of other religious convictions or affiliations.

 Some biographers hold the opinion that many of the American Founding Fathers (and especially Washington) believed that, as leaders of the nation, they should remain silent on questions of doctrine and denomination, to avoid creating unnecessary divisiveness within the nation; instead they should promote the virtues taught by religion in general.

 Tolerance

 When acquiring workmen for Mount Vernon, he wrote to his agent, "If they be good workmen, they may be from Asia, Africa, or Europe; they may be Mohammedans [Muslims], Jews, or Christians of any sect, or they may be Atheists."

 Letter to the Hebrew Congregation in Newport, Rhode Island

-In 1790, Washington expressed his support for religious tolerance where in a letter to the Hebrew Congregation in Newport, Rhode Island, he stated, "May the Children of the Stock of Abraham, who dwell in this land, continue to merit and enjoy the good will of the other Inhabitants; while every one shall sit in safety under his own vine and fig tree, and there shall be none to make him afraid."
-The phrase "under his own vine and fig tree" is from the Hebrew Bible (Micah 4:4).
+In 1790, Washington expressed his support for religious tolerance in a letter to the Hebrew Congregation in Newport, Rhode Island:

-Washington also wrote two other letters to Jewish communities.
+Washington also wrote two other letters to Jewish communities, both written in 1790.
+One was addressed to the community in Savannah, Georgia. the other was a combined letter addressing the Jewish communities in New York, Philadelphia, Charleston, and Richmond.